 What can I do to prepare for a winter storm?

-- Learn about your area’s winter storm risk.
-Contact your local Red Cross chapter, emergency management office for your area’s winter storm risk.
+- Learn about your area's winter storm risk.
+Contact your local Red Cross chapter or emergency management office for your area's winter storm risk and storm history.

 - Understand the hazards of wind chill, which combines the cooling effect of wind and cold temperatures on exposed skin.

-- Service snow removal equipment before winter storm season.
+- Service vehicles and snow removal equipment before winter storm season.

 - Keep your car's gas tank full for emergency use and to keep the fuel line from freezing.